BeTheNation-Fun-Polkadot/.github/profile/README.md

 Unlike traditional prediction markets where users bet on binary outcomes, BeTheNation.Fun quantifies macroeconomic predictions into tradable indices.
 For example, instead of predicting "Will interest rates rise?", traders can go long or short on a rate index that reflects central bank decisions.
 This turns policy speculation into an on-chain asset.

-Don’t just bet — trade the future of nations.
+Don't just bet — trade the future of nations.

 ---